Til7701/nonel/README.md

 ## JPackage

 The interesting part of this project is `jpackage`.
-It is a command line tool, which can convert a java application to a native image for the os you are on.
+It is a command line tool, which can convert a java application to a native image for the os you are on (this is not true, maybe I will correct this later).
 Documentation can be found [here](https://docs.oracle.com/en/java/javase/17/docs/specs/man/jpackage.html).

 In this project jpackage is configured by the `jpackage-maven-plugin` from `org.panteleyev`.
 Documentation for the